gpaolino/MERNapp/README.md

 Follow these steps to configure NGINX for the MERN stack app.

-Delete the default NGINX site config file with the following command sudo rm /etc/nginx/sites-available/default
+Delete the default NGINX site config file with the following command: sudo rm /etc/nginx/sites-available/default

-Launch the nano text editor to create a new default site config file with the following command sudo nano /etc/nginx/sites-available/default
+Launch the nano text editor to create a new default site config file with the following command: sudo nano /etc/nginx/sites-available/default

 Write required code in this file.
 After updating the file with code, it should look like as shown in the below image.